 It’s always frustrating to go to the bank, only to learn it’s closed.
 It seems as if the only time we need to make some transactions is when the local branch is not open for business.

 Not every bank follows the same schedule.
-However, if you’re asking yourself, “are banks open today near me?” it’s thankfully a relatively straightforward answer.
+However, if you’re wondering, “are banks open today near me?” it’s a pretty straightforward answer.

 - New Year’s Day – Always January 1

 - Martin Luther King Jr Day – Third Monday of January

 - Washington’s Birthday/President’s Day – Third Monday of February

 - Memorial Day – Last Monday in May

 - Independence Day – Always July 4

 - Labor Day – First Monday in September

 - Columbus Day/Indigenous People’s Day – Second Monday in October